Study automotive technology in Europe

 - Noise, vibration and harshness (NVH): Students learn the various classifications of NVH such as road noise, component noise, wind noise, rattle, squeak, etc.

 - Program timing, ease of assembly and cost: Students are trained in product development wherein even a complex vehicle can be designed in such a way that it can be assembled and dismantled with least to no damage to the vehicle.
-This is extremely essential as it affects the production time of vehicles at plants and also the variable costs involved in the selling price.
+This is essential as it affects the production time of vehicles at plants and also the variable costs involved in the selling price.